cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/M2_README.md

 For our modeling we used a program called NetLogo.
 NetLogo is a programmable modeling environment used for simulating natural and social phenomena.
 NetLogo is agent-based, meaning it allows users to create and simulate the actions of individual "agents" (like animals, people, or vehicles) in a system to observe how complex behaviors emerge from simple rules.

 NetLogo is free and supported by Northwestern University.
-It is available for Windows, Mac, and Linux and is as simple as requesting to downlaod the installer, then running it.
-After that, an exising model can be imported and modificatiosn amde, or users can start from scratch.
+It is available for Windows, Mac, and Linux and is as simple as requesting to download the installer, then running it.
+After that, an existing model can be imported and modifications made, or users can start from scratch.
 NetLogo models are written in a language called Scala.

 ## Network Model
-### Network Model varaibles and parameters
+### Network Model variables and parameters
-**User-Nodes:** The number of nodes that represent the number of user within a network.
+**User-Nodes:** The number of nodes that represent the number of users within a network.
-**Crowdstrike-connections:** The number of node connections to the crowdstrike node.
+**CrowdStrike-connections:** The number of node connections to the CrowdStrike node.
 For the outage a large number of connections is used.
 **Average-node-connection:** The average number of times each node is connected to another node.
 **bad-update-spread:** This represents the chance that the update was pushed to a connected node.
 **update-fix-chance:** Represents the chance the node is fixed.